yochannah/carpentries.org/_posts/2021/01/2021-01-19-alpha-testing-jekyll-pages-lesson.md

 We hope to run more alpha pilots very soon.
 In particular, we are aware that the second half of the material is less mature than the first as it has not yet been tried out "live" in a workshop.
 After these additional alpha pilots have been completed, you will hear from us again when we announce the lesson as ready for beta testing by other Instructors!

-Lastly, if you want to get invovled with the ongoing development of the lesson, we have more sprints planned for the first few months of 2021 - post in our [Slack channel](https://swcarpentry.slack.com/archives/C0186GK56UC), open an Issue/Pull Request on [the lesson repository](https://github.com/carpentries-incubator/jekyll-pages-novice/), or [send us an email](mailto:tobyhodges@carpentries.org) if you would like to join us.
+Lastly, if you want to get involved with the ongoing development of the lesson, we have more sprints planned for the first few months of 2021 - post in our [Slack channel](https://swcarpentry.slack.com/archives/C0186GK56UC), open an Issue/Pull Request on [the lesson repository](https://github.com/carpentries-incubator/jekyll-pages-novice/), or [send us an email](mailto:tobyhodges@carpentries.org) if you would like to join us.
 We would be delighted to hear from you!